vmware-archive/public-tools/bosh-stop-start/README.md

 ## How?

-We recommend you SSH to the Ops Manager and use its VM as a host to run the script.
+We recommend you SSH to the Ops Manager, `git clone` this repo and run the `bosh-stop-start.sh` script from there.

 There are two operational modes, `stop` and `start`, which do much as you would expect.